7 Ways You Could Ruin Your Personal Injury Claim

 Traumatic brain injuries can manifest themselves later.
 That’s why it’s important to get treated completely immediately after the accident.
 That’s one of the major differences.
 There are differences connected with insurance as well.

 If you’ve got that situation where you’ve been hit by a car as a pedestrian, call us.
 Get us involved early on so that we can help navigate you through those different waters.
 We’ve been in practice in the Northeast area for 38 years.

 If you have been hurt in Nassau or Duval County or the surrounding areas, call us.
 We’ll sit down; we’ll go over all those things.
 We’ll map out a plan to help you.

-Were you or a loved one severly injured after being hit by a vehicle in Florida and have questions about differences between pedestrian and car accident cases?
-Contact experienced Florida wrongful death lawyer at Paul Boone Law today for a free consultation and case evaluation.
+Were you or a loved one severely injured after being hit by a vehicle in Florida and have questions about differences between pedestrian and car accident cases?
+Contact an experienced Nassau County pedestrian accident lawyer at Paul Boone Law today for a free consultation and case evaluation.